Constellation-Labs/documentation-hub/validate/automated/install/nodectl-install-noninteractive.md

   Press any key to continue<br />
 </MacWindow>

 Continuing the system requirements, nodectl will create and setup your swap file.
-This step sets up your Node to have an extra method to properly manage memory.
+This step sets up your node to have an extra method to properly manage memory.
 The swap will utilize disk usage when memory access is required but not available.
 This is a common setup for Apple, Windows or Linux systems.

 <MacWindow>
   Enabling OS swap [creating].................... running<br />